 If you wish to file a spinal injury claim against a negligent party, contact the Mesa personal injury and spinal cord injury attorneys at SGP Law today.
 We understand how heartbreaking, frustrating and life-changing this type of injury is.
 We will work tirelessly to hold the responsible party accountable for your pain, suffering and altered quality of life.

 Skousen, Gulbrandsen & Patience, PLC, has more than 50 years of experience with car, truck and motorcycle accidents, which are the cause of the vast majority of spinal cord injuries.
 We strive to secure the settlement for your injury that you deserve, getting you adequate care and just compensation.
-Inquire about a free consultation from some of the most experienced liability and injury trial attorneys in the Phoenix area.
+Inquire about a free consultation from some of the most experienced liability and injury trial attorneys in Mesa.